Blog Post Thumbnail

 The days of assigned desks are fading, but that introduces a new challenge: how do people find a place to work when they come into the office?
 Without a system, employees can waste valuable time searching for an open desk or a free meeting room.
 This uncertainty can even discourage them from coming in at all.
 Implementing a simple hot desk booking system removes the guesswork.
 With a clear, easy-to-use tool, employees can reserve a desk, book a conference room, and see where their colleagues are sitting before they even leave the house, making every office visit a planned and productive experience.

-Keep Your Team Connected and Engaged
+How to Keep Your Hybrid Team Connected

 In a hybrid model, the purpose of the office shifts.
 It’s no longer just a place for individual work; it’s a hub for collaboration and connection.
 A major challenge is ensuring employees feel a genuine bond with their coworkers, which is difficult to build exclusively over video calls.
 Encourage your team to think of office days as opportunities for connection.
 A great way to do this is with hybrid work software that lets everyone see who’s planning to be in the office and when.
 This visibility helps teams coordinate their schedules for collaborative sessions, team lunches, and the kind of spontaneous interactions that build strong relationships.